 - 50% of companies say they plan to increase their content marketing budget in 2016.

 Using a Content Strategy Template

 Make sure to update your content strategy too.
 Keep an eye out for feedback and monitor the results of what you do with your content.
 Keep what is successful and drop out what is not.
-Ensure that your content is fresh and written newly each and every time, and that your content keeps with the times and offers an interesting and new idea and concept to those who are already interested in your products or services, or to those who might be in your target audience but who are not yet sold on what you have to offer.
+Ensure that your content is fresh and written newly each and every time.
+Make sure that your content keeps with the times.
+Provide a new and interesting idea that hasn’t been covered in previous texts.
+Target people who are in your audience that have not purchased from you yet.